 Dry July?
-Hardly, it was Auckland's second wettest since 1962
+Hardly - Auckland's second wettest since 1962

 "Crops could be affected by the severe weather, causing sodden pastures.
 It could have an impact on the fields."

-Looking ahead, Little said the weather in the north looked promising, with sunshine to look for Auckland and the odd shower.
+Looking ahead, Little said the weather in the north looked promising, with sunshine for Auckland and the odd shower.

-Heavy rain and severe weather plagued school holidays with torrential downpours leading to flash flooding and many flights cancelled or delayed.
+Heavy rain and severe weather plagued the recent school holidays with torrential downpours leading to flash flooding and many flights cancelled or delayed.

-Strong gales of wind speeding over 100km/h km hit the Harbour Bridge last month causing it to close down temporarily.
+Strong gales of over 100km/h hit the Harbour Bridge last month causing it to close down temporarily.